BinaryMoon/browser-shots/readme.txt

 == Screenshots ==

+1. New Gutenberg block.
-1. A view from inside of the WordPress TinyMCE editor
+2. A view from inside of the WordPress TinyMCE editor.
-2. The formatted front-end view of generated screenshots.
-[See a live example](http://www.kevinleary.net/great-examples-software-web-design/)
+3. The formatted front-end view of generated screenshots.

 == Changelog ==

+= 1.7.2 - 11th June 2019 =
+* Ensuring display_link is a boolean in the shortcode.
+* Code formatting and cleanup.

 = 1.7.1 - 11th June 2019 =
 * Add a new parameter display_link that allows you to disable the link around the screenshot.
 Defaults to true.
 Set to false to remove the link.